Each Section meets one afternoon or evening per week during Queensland State School terms. The Sections do not meet during school holidays.

 Members will be issued seperate invoices for these fees within Term 1 and Term 3 of each year.
 Our account details are provided on each invoice.

-Our preferred method of payment is via electronic funds transfer.
+Our preferred method of payment is via direct deposit or credit card (Stripe).

 Scouts Queensland will issue an invoice directly to the new member via email.
 Payment options include direct deposit or credit card (via Stripe).